himanshunagapure/fastapi-dockerized-app/README.md

    docker-compose down
    ```

-### Data Persistence
+Data Persistence

 The user data is stored in a users.json file inside the data directory.
 The data persists even when the containers are stopped and restarted.

-### To test data persistence:
+To test data persistence:

-1. Run the app and add a user via the /users POST endpoint.
+Run the app and add a user via the /users POST endpoint.

-2. Stop the containers using docker-compose down.
+Stop the containers using docker-compose down.

-3. Restart using docker-compose up.
+Restart using docker-compose up.

-4. Check the /users endpoint to verify the previously added data still exists.
+Check the /users endpoint to verify the previously added data still exists.

+Project Files Explained

+Dockerfile: Contains instructions for building the Docker image.

+docker-compose.yml: Defines the services for running the application and ensures the data directory is mounted for persistence.

+app/main.py: Contains the FastAPI application logic.

+app/schema.py: Defines the data models.

+app/services.py: Contains business logic.

+app/data/info.txt: Placeholder file in the data directory.

+requirements.txt: Lists the Python dependencies.

+.gitignore: Specifies files to be excluded from version control.

+Troubleshooting

+If you see a port conflict, ensure no other application is using port 8000.

+Run docker-compose down before rebuilding the image.

-### Contributing
+Contributing

 Feel free to fork the repository and submit a pull request for improvements or additional features.

-### Author

-Himanshu Nagapure
+License

+This project is licensed under the MIT License.